State contemplates executing Pune-Nashik semi-high speed rail project without centre’s nod

 Officials stated that if this project is brought under the Metro Rail Act, it does not need to be executed by central railway, but will have partial funding from state and central government.

-Maha Rail’s managing director Rajeshkumar Jaishwal said, “As instructed by deputy chief minister Ajit Pawar, we will draw up the proposal and submit it to the cabinet.”
+Maha Rail’s managing director Rajesh Kumar Jaiswal said, “As instructed by deputy chief minister Ajit Pawar, we will draw up the proposal and submit it to the cabinet.”

 The 235- km Pune-Nashik railway line will pass through the Pune, Ahmednagar and Nashik districts.
 At a speed of 200 kmph, the distance between Pune and Nashik is expected to be covered in one hour-and-forty five minutes.
 The high-speed project, if completed, will provide seamless connectivity to the industrial zones of Pune and Nashik such as Hadapsar, Wagholi, Alandi, Chakan, Khed, Manchar, Narayangaon, Sinnar and Satpur.